CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g11/README.md

 The Frontend runs on port 3000.

 ## Accessing Kubernetes Cluster
-_Note: The following instructions is specific to running the services on our own AWS cluster._
+_Note: The following instructions are specific to running the services on our own AWS cluster._

 ### Connecting to AWS EKS Cluster with kubectl